 How Does the Biolite Campstove 2 Work?

-The Biolite Campstove 2 generates energy by burning organic material such as wood, twigs, and leaves.
+The Biolite Campstove 2 generates energy by burning organic materials such as wood, twigs, and leaves.
 Through its patented combustion technology, a vortex of smokeless flames rises from the stove and can be used to cook meals and boil water.
-The heat generated from the flames powers the attached powerpack which can be used to charge small devices such as phones, flashlights, and cameras.
+The heat generated from the flames powers the attached powerpack, which can be used to charge small devices such as phones, flashlights, and cameras.

 The internal fan allows for the elimination of smoke and for controlling the distribution of heat toward the thermoelectric generator, providing a safe and controlled environment.

-There are 3 light indicators, each with its own icon.
+There are three light indicators, each with its own icon.

 The fire indicator measures the heat and intensity of the flame.
-The higher the flame, the more heat being processed through the combustion chamber, and thus more power being channeled through the battery.
+The higher the flame, the more heat is processed through the combustion chamber, and thus, more power is channeled through the battery.